sds100/MandelbrotSet/README.md

 # MandelbrotSet
-A C# .NET to create Mandelbrot Sets.
+A C# Windows Forms application to create Mandelbrot Sets.